-Home Help is a state Medicaid program administered by the Michigan Department of Health and Human Services (MDHHS) for elderly and disabled Michigan residents that require assistance with their activities of daily living.
+Home Help is a state Medicaid program administered by the Michigan Department of Health and Human Services (MDHHS) for elderly and disabled Michigan residents that require assistance with their daily and instrumental living activities.
 This program's services include personal care, such as bathing and toileting, as well as assistance with laundry and shopping for essentials.
-The Home Help Program is intended to promote independence at home.
+The Home Help Program is intended to promote independence at home and delay institutionalization.
 Therefore, it is not available to individuals living in nursing homes, adult foster care homes, or assisted living residences.

 There is a consumer direction component to this program, also referred to as participant direction or self-direction.
 Based on Medicaid’s Cash and Counseling model, program participants can select their own caregivers.
 Friends and family members (with the exception of parents and spouses) can be paid for the care they provide.
 The individual works with the county case manager to determine the appropriate amount of care and then is granted a budget for care instead of receiving care services directly from the state.
-The amount paid to the caregiver varies in each county, but will undoubtedly be well less than average national hourly rate for home care, which is $21 an hour.
+The amount paid to the caregiver varies in each county, but will undoubtedly be much less than the average national hourly rate for home care, which is $21.50 an hour.

-This program has functional (disability) and financial requirements.
-There are no age restrictions although the program is intended to help adults remain living at home and parents are not eligible to be paid.
+The Home Help program has functional (disability) and financial requirements.
+There are no age restrictions, although the program is intended to help adults remain living at home and parents are not eligible to be paid.
 Therefore, this program is appropriate for individuals ages 18 and over.
 However, the requirements that follow are relevant for those 65 and older.

-Applicants must be assessed and certified by a Medicaid employee that they require assistance to perform several of the 7 essential activities of daily living.
+Applicants must be assessed and certified by a Medicaid employee that they require assistance to perform a minimum of 1 of the 7 essential activities of daily living.

 Medicaid also reviews the applicant's past asset transfers back as far as 60 months.
 This is done to prevent individuals from simply giving away their resources to other family members, or selling them under fair market value, in order to qualify for Medicaid.
-This is called the Medicaid ‘Look back’ period.
-Applicants found to have validated the transfer rules during the look back period can be subject to a penalty in their benefits.
+This is called the Medicaid ‘Look back’ Period.
+Applicants found to have violated the asset transfer rules during the look back period may be subject to a penalty in their benefits.
 Learn more here.

 Services provided under this program are determined on a case-by-case basis with a county worker.
-The types of services typically included are assistance with the activities of daily living and instrumental activities of daily living.
-These activities include bathing, dressing, eating, toiletry, personal hygiene, meal preparation, housekeeping, laundry, and shopping for groceries, prescription drugs and other essentials.
+As mentioned previously, the types of services typically provided are assistance with the activities of daily living and instrumental activities of daily living.
+These activities include bathing, dressing, eating, toiletry, personal hygiene, meal preparation, housekeeping, laundry, administering of medication, and shopping for groceries, prescription drugs, and other essentials.

 To apply for the Home Help program, one should contact their Department of Health County office.
 An in-person assessment must take place to determine one’s level of care before the applicant can be qualified to receive services.
-More information is available for download on the program here.
+More information is available for download about the program here.
 Benefits start promptly once the application is approved.
 There are no waiting lists for this program, as it is an entitlement for those who meet the eligibility requirements.